25 Wonderfully Exciting Things To Do In Seoul

 3. Hike Bukhansan National Park

 Want to get a break from all the noise and crowds?
 Why not include hiking in Bukhansan National Park to your list of things to do in Seoul?
 A relaxing mountainous oasis in a pulsating metropolis, this 30-square-mile park is home to miles of hiking trails, forest-laden valleys and steep granite peaks.
-Furthermore, the park has over 90 historic Buddhist temples as well as monk cells.
+Furthermore, the park has over 90 historic Buddhist temples as well as monk cells, making it a unique trail in Asia Pacific.
 A must-see historical figure here is the Bukhansanseong Fortress – an impressive Joseon stronghold.

 4. See Gyeongbokgung Palace